On overspinning of black holes in higher dimensions: Overspinning of black holes

 It turns out that when one of rotations is switched off (i.e. $(n-1)$ instead of $n$ rotations), black hole has only one horizon irrespective of dimension being odd $D=2n+1$ or even $D=2n+2$.
 This is because the horizon equation, $\Delta = 0$, Eq.~(\ref{Eq:delta}), has only one positive root and rest all complex conjugates for both odd and even $D=2n+1, 2n+2$ dimensions.
 Since there occurs only one horizon, thereby there is no extremality condition defined and hence the question of overspinning doesn't arise.
 However to illustrate it with a specific example, let us consider seven dimensional black hole with two instead of maximum allowed three rotations.
 The horizon equation, $\Delta = 0$ takes the form

 which will be of the form

 with $f_{1}(a_{i})=a_1^2+a_2^2+...+a_{n}^2$.
 For $D=7$ it solves to give

 where we have denoted the two rotations by $a, b$.
-This clearly shows that there is only one positive real root, and thus there exists only one horizon.
+This clearly shows that there is only one positive real root, and thus there exists only one horizon\footnote{This result that there exists no extremal solution for horizon when one or more rotations being zero has also been noticed in Ref.~\cite{Doukas11} while considering Myers-Perry black hole in $D<10$.
+Here we have given a direct and simple proof for any dimension $D$.}.
 This will be the case in all higher dimensional $D>4$ black holes with $(n-1)$ rotations.

 The necessary condition for overspinning of a black hole is existence of two horizons so that extremality condition is defined to do further analysis.
 Since there exists only one horizon, the question of further investigation does not arise.
 That is, a black hole with one rotation less than the maximum allowed in a given dimension can never be overspun.
 Let us couch this general result as a theorem: \\